AP: Biden targets Nicaraguan gold in new move against Ortega

 Previous rounds of sanctions have focused on Ortega, his wife and vice president, Rosario Murillo, and members of their family and inner circle.
 But none of those moves have managed to loosen Ortega’s grip on power The latest target by Ortega's government: the Roman Catholic Church.
 In August, security raided the residence of a bishop, detaining him and several other clergy.

-The new executive order President Joe Biden will sign greatly expands a Trump-era decree declaring Ortega’s hijacking of democratic norms, undermining of the rule of law and use of political violence against opponents a threat to the U.S.′ national security, according to the U.S. officials.
+The new executive order President Joe Biden will sign Monday greatly expands a Trump-era decree declaring Ortega’s hijacking of democratic norms, undermining of the rule of law and use of political violence against opponents a threat to the U.S.′ national security.

-Together with sanctions being announced by the U.S. Treasury Department, the order makes it illegal for Americans to do business with Nicaragua's gold industry.
-It's the first time the U.S. has identified a specific sector of the economy as off-limits and can be expanded in the future to include other industries believed to fund Ortega's rule, the U.S. officials said on the condition of anonymity because the actions have not been announced.
+Together with the Treasury Department's simultaneous sanctioning of Nicaragua's General Directorate of Mines, the order all but makes it illegal for Americans to do business with Nicaragua's gold industry.
+It's the first time the U.S. has identified a specific sector of the economy as potentially off-limits and can be expanded in the future to include other industries believed to fund Ortega's rule.

 The executive order also paves the way for the U.S. to restrict investment and trade with Nicaragua — a move recalling the punishing embargo imposed by the U.S. in the 1980s during Ortega’s first stint as president following the country’s bloody civil war.